nikhil27gargeya/nikhil27gargeya.github.io/Backend.md

 Example: Github GraphQL API lets developers query what they need, and a single request can fetch repository details, issues, and contributors all at once. (https://blog.postman.com/what-is-a-graphql-api-how-does-it-work/)

-gRPC:
-implementation of RPC open sourced by Google
+gRPC (implementation of RPC open sourced by Google):
 A schema driven framework that facilitates service-to-service communication in distributed environments (collection of independent components and machines located on different systems communicating together).
+It is language agnostic.
 RPC: remote procedure call
+Protobuf (.proto) files contain the service methods, message types, and structure of the API.
+The protoc compiler generates the client and server code including classes or modules that abstract the complexity of making gRPC calls.
+Method types:
+Unary
+Server streaming
+Client streaming
+Bidirectional streaming

 Websockets: